-The Task Manager is probably one of the most important applications of a Windows operating system, especially since it is the only tool capable of keeping a track of all the processes running in your system and also the only one that you can use to close an application that is not responding.
+The Task Manager is probably one of the most critical applications of a Windows operating system, especially since it is the only tool capable of keeping track of all the processes running in your system and the only one you can use to close an application not responding.

-The ways of accessing Task Manager in Windows 10 hasn’t changed much from earlier versions of Windows, keep reading the article below to know more about how to open the Task Manager.
+The ways of accessing Task Manager in Windows 10 haven’t changed much from earlier versions of Windows; keep reading the article below to know more about how to open the Task Manager.

 How to Open Task Manager in Windows 10

-There are several ways to open the Task Manager in Windows 10, you can either use the start menu or use a keyboard shortcut.
+There are several ways to open the Task Manager in Windows 10; you can use the start menu or a keyboard shortcut.
 Here are

-- Right clicking on the task bar anywhere except the icons and choosing Task Manager from the sub menu.
+- Right-click the taskbar anywhere except the icons and choose Task Manager from the sub-menu.

 - Pressing Windows key + X to open the Power user menu and selecting Task Manager from the menu